-Cost volume profit (CVP) analysis is a technique used to determine the effects of changes in an organization’s sales volume on its costs, revenue and profit.
-CVP can also be used to analyze the effects on profit of changes in selling prices, costs, income tax rates and the organization’s mix of products or services.
+Cost-volume-profit (CVP) analysis is a technique used to determine the effects of changes in an organization’s sales volume on its costs, revenue, and profit.

 CVP analysis is also used to analyze the effects on profit of various factors, namely:

 - Income tax rates

 To profit is the first law of any business enterprise.

 If profit isn’t there, the enterprise is liable to be eliminated.
 However, very few managers know about the profit structure in their own company or the basic elements that determine the profit structure.

 Cost-volume-profit (CVP) analysis is an important tool that analyzes the interplay of various factors that affect profits.

 CVP analysis shows the relationships among a business’s costs, volume, and profits.
 It is an important part of an organization’s budgeting activities.